mikekatz04/gce/README.md

 ## Getting Started

 You have two choices for Install:
-  A) You can use pip:
+  - You can use pip:
 ```
 pip install gce
 ```